One of the many challenges of going sober is adjusting to your new social life.

 While it’s totally possible to make friends as the only sober person at the bar, it’s not exactly ideal.
 Besides, it’s no fun dealing with the pressure to drink or feeling like the odd one out.

+A key part of learning how to socialize without alcohol is finding social situations where others aren’t drinking either.
 With that in mind, here are some of the best sober activities to try out to meet new people:

 - Join a fitness class.
 Whether you’re into CrossFit, MMA, yoga, or something else, fitness classes are a great way to meet new people without alcohol.